Scientific-Simulation-Studio/MolFlow/docs/components/quantum_mechanics/linear_model.rst

 Security Analysis
 ++++++++++++++++++

-The X/Y/W participating in the calculation are kept in the Secret Sharing from the beginning.
+The X/Y/W participating in the calculation are kept in the Molecule Sharing from the beginning.
 And there is no reveal operation in the calculation process, so it is impossible to infer the information of the plaintext data through the interactive data in the calculation.